datacarpentry/r-raster-vector-geospatial/episodes/05-raster-multi-band-in-r.md

 ---
-title: "Work With Multi-Band Rasters - Image Data in R"
+title: "Work With Multi-Band Rasters in R"
 teaching: 10
 exercises: 0
 questions: